akka/akka-management/docs/src/main/paradox/bootstrap.md

 ## Dependencies

-The Akka Bootstrap extension consists of modular parts which handle steps of the bootstrap process. n order to use it you need to depend on `akka-management-cluster-bootstrap` and a specific `akka-discovery` implementation you'd like to use for the discovery process.
+The Akka Bootstrap extension consists of modular parts which handle steps of the bootstrap process.
+In order to use it you need to depend on `akka-management-cluster-bootstrap` and a specific `akka-discovery` implementation you'd like to use for the discovery process.

 For example, you might choose to use the DNS discovery and bootstrap extensions: